-- -Condition 1.
+-Condition 1.
 A wide range of potential victims (housing consumers) are aware of their rights under law.
-Survey data indicate that most Americans know that housing discrimination is illegal, and also think it is wrong, but feel that it is not much of a problem any more.3 The threshold condition-knowing that we all have the right to receive equal treatment in the marketplace-clearly depends on ongoing public education, because foreign-born immigrants and low-income people are generally less familiar with civil rights protections and also because violators of housing rights rely on this ignorance. - -Condition 2.
+Survey data indicate that most Americans know that housing discrimination is illegal, and also think it is wrong, but feel that it is not much of a problem any more.3 The threshold condition-knowing that we all have the right to receive equal treatment in the marketplace-clearly depends on ongoing public education, because foreign-born immigrants and low-income people are generally less familiar with civil rights protections and also because violators of housing rights rely on this ignorance.

+-Condition 2.
 In a given act violating fair housing laws, the victims are aware that they have been victimized (for example, by real estate professionals, financial institutions, others).
 Using federal testing and enforcement data, George Galster estimates that only about 1 percent of the two million acts of housing discrimination each year even generated complaints during the 1980s, and the evidence is that housing discrimination has become more subtle since then.4 For example, realtors commonly "editorialize" about neighborhoods to provide more information to white homebuyers and to encourage them to choose areas with fewer poor or nonwhite households.
-What is more, the language realtors use with testing agents suggests that they know that this form of steering is illegal but do not fear being caught.5 - -Condition 3.
+What is more, the language realtors use with testing agents suggests that they know that this form of steering is illegal but do not fear being caught.5 to address.
+Other obligations seem more pressing, one fears retribution, or one doubts that anything good will come from filing a complaint.

+-Condition 3.
 The victims are willing and able to report their perceived victimization to public authorities.
-In fact, the data above indicate that many perceived acts go unreported-and for a wide array of reasons that are challenging - 3.
-Abravanel and Cunningham (2002). - 4.
-Galster (1990); see also Turner and Ross, chapter 4, this volume. - 5.
-Galster and Godfrey (2003).
+In fact, the data above indicate that many perceived acts go unreported-and for a wide array of reasons that are challenging

+- 3. Abravanel and Cunningham (2002).

+- 4. Galster (1990); see also Turner and Ross, chapter 4, this volume.

+- 5. Galster and Godfrey (2003).